The Origins of Ketamine

 Most of the medications that we take today from vitamins for everyday wellbeing to ketamine treatments for depression are man-made.
 Even when the primary ingredient for a medication is naturally-derived, intervention is often required to actually develop a compound into a therapy.

 That means drugs are discovered at some point.
-Someone stumbles upon a substance with potentially therapeutic benefits and researches further to document what influences effectiveness and the results.
+Someone stumbles upon a compound with potentially therapeutic benefits and researches further to document what influences effectiveness and the results.
 It’s a common origin story in science, and ketamine is a perfect example.

 When Was Ketamine Discovered